okwan91/mcmattribution/README.md

 Is it correct to assume that the first or the last channels our users interacted with are the actual causes of conversion though?
 Typically, users will go through several phases before they make the final decision and act upon that decision to make a purchase of a product.
 If a user interacts with more than one channel, then each channel plays some part in the funnel that leads to a successful conversion.
 This is why I implemented the Markov Chain method.

 #### Markov Chain Method
 The Markov Chain method is a form of reinforcement learning where we assume that prior actions affect the decision making for the current action.
 Through the Markov method I will follow users through their journey, called a path, that wil lead to either a successful conversion or nothing.
+This method is great because not only can you calculate each channel's level of attribution, you can also calculate the removal impact of those channels from your marketing campaign.
 After I noted each user's path, I then calculated a base conversion rate and created a transition matrix that displayed the average probability of a user moving from one channel to another.

 ![transition matrix](https://github.com/okwan91/mcmattribution/blob/main/Graphs/transitionheatmap.png)